phoebe-leong/bookstore/README.md

 They both communicate to an SQL database, created by the Book Management Program if it does not exist.
 For reasons I need not express, I will advise users to not delete it.

-These programs are not perfect, please create an issue if you find any bugs, or feel the need to suggest any improvements.
+These programs are not perfect, please create an issue if you find any bugs or feel the need to suggest any improvements.